shawnmascarenhas07/nasa-natural-events-tracker/README.md

 - Some NASA events do not provide magnitude or coordinates.
 - Group D and Group E were optional and are not implemented.
 - The app needs internet to load live NASA data.

+## Development assistance

+AI assistance was used during development for planning, implementation support, review, and testing.